edenprairie/edenprairie.github.io/README.md

-# This is Jun Wang's home page for tehnical learning.
+# This is Jun Wang's home page for technical learning.
-## About Markdown
+## Please clone or download entire repo